 - Identify unfair rules or policies.

-- Provide insider information to Sailors, Marines, and Coast Guardsmen.
+- Provide useful advice or rating knowledge to Sailors, Marines, and Coast Guardsmen.

 - Help first-tour ensigns and/or second lieutenants do their jobs more effectively.